cskevhho/odin-admin-dashboard/README.md

 ## The Odin Project: Admin Dashboard Project

 With this project I have taken the extra challenge of attempting to build this design file using the `grid` display style only, no flex used at all.
+Note this was not designed with responsive design in mind and will be best viewed on a desktop browser.

 **CREDITS:**